Viatina-19 FIV Mara Imóveis

 Viatina-19 FIV Mara Imóveis is a Brazilian Nelore cow valued at US$4.9 million.
-After one-third of its ownership was sold for $1.44 million in 2023, its valuation was placed at $4.9 million, making it one of the most expensive cows in the world.
-Viatina-19's genetic materials, which are being sold for $250,000 per egg cell, are expected to be used to produce offspring that will carry its genetic traits.
+After one-third of her ownership was sold for $1.44 million in 2023, her valuation was placed at $4.9 million, making her one of the most expensive cows in the world.
+Viatina-19's genetic materials, which are being sold for $250,000 per egg cell, are expected to be used to produce offspring that will carry her genetic traits.